metalstormbass/DVSA/Cloudguard Integration Instructions/README.md

       StoreJobReport: true
 ```

 First, notice the plugins installed.
 We will need to reference this later when defining the dependencies in our CI instructions.
+As you can see, the FSP portion of the plugin is not enabled.

 Modify the file and add this line to include the Cloudguard plugin:
 ```bash